EGeorge2021r/Challenge12_Repo/README.md

-# Challenge12_Repo
-Using use supervised learning models to predict credit risk based on a dataset from a peer-to-peer lending services company

-# Module 12 Report Template
+# Challenge12_Repo Report

-.
-Check for any class imbalance.
-.
-Apply sampling techniques and use machine learning models to make accurate predictions for imbalanced data.
-.
-Compare the classification models and sampling algorithms
+Use supervised learning to model and predict credit risk for consumer loans. use various classification algorithms to separate safe from risky loans.
+The logistic regression classification model that you’ll learn in this lesson will prove useful.
+This is because you’ll be able to categorize the riskiness of the loans in the Challenge into “high risk” and “low risk.”
+Because these two types of riskiness are categories that you’ll try to predict, you’ll be able to use the logistic regression type of classifier.

 ## Overview of the Analysis

 In this section, describe the analysis you completed for the machine learning models used in this Challenge.
 This might include:

 * Explain the purpose of the analysis.
+ The purpose of this analysis is to use supervised learning models to predict credit risk based on a dataset from a peer-to-peer lending services company.
+ Credit risk poses a classification problem that’s inherently imbalanced.
+This is because healthy loans easily outnumber risky loans.
 * Explain what financial information the data was on, and what you needed to predict.
+To achieve this objective, the following steps are implemented:
+1. Check for any class imbalance.
+2. Apply sampling techniques and use machine learning models to make accurate predictions for imbalanced data.
+3. Compare the classification models and sampling algorithms

 * Provide basic information about the variables you were trying to predict (e.g., `value_counts`).

 * Describe the stages of the machine learning process you went through as part of this analysis.
+  .
+Split the Data into Training and Testing Sets
+  .
+Create a Logistic Regression Model with the Original Data .
+Predict a Logistic Regression Model with Resampled Training Data .
+Write a Credit Risk Analysis Report
+1. use various techniques to train and evaluate models with imbalanced classes.
+2. use a dataset of historical lending activity from a peer-to-peer lending services company to build a model that can identify the creditworthiness of borrowers.

+Oversampling technique
+Read the data

+Visualize the data

+Split the data into training and testing sets

+Oversample the data

+Fit a logistic regression model

+Make predictions

+Evaluate the model

 * Briefly touch on any methods you used (e.g., `LogisticRegression`, or any resampling method).
+    - use a logistic regression model to compare two versions of the dataset.
+    - use the original dataset.
+    - resample the data by using the RandomOverSampler module from the imbalanced-learn library.
+    - get the count of the target classes, train a logistic regression classifier, calculate the balanced accuracy score, generate a confusion matrix, and generate a classification report.
+    - create a credit risk analysis report
+Logistics regression steps:
+to use a logistic regression model:

+Create a model with LogisticRegression().

+Train the model with model.fit().

+Make predictions with model.predict().

+Evaluate the model with accuracy_score().

 ## Results